mvpoirier/mvpoirier.github.io/_posts/2019-5-15-Hello-World.md

 ---
 layout: post
-title: Hello World!
+title: 'Hello World!
+Jekyll, GitHub Pages, and Prose.io'
 published: true
 ---

+## Purpose
+To share information with students and colleagues relating to what I'm working on in education, relating to **physics**, **computer science**, and **robotics**.

+### How This Site Works:
-This is my first post using the [Jekyll Now Blog](https://github.com/barryclark/jekyll-now), and running on GitHub Pages: <https://mvpoirier.github.io/>.
+This is my first blog post using [Jekyll](https://github.com/barryclark/jekyll-now), running on [GitHub Pages](https://mvpoirier.github.io/).

-The code hosted on <http://github.com/mvpoirier/> is being edited using [prose.io](https://prose.io).
+The code hosted on <http://github.com/mvpoirier/> and edited using [prose.io](https://prose.io).

+### Reminder to Myself:
 To add more posts: go into /_posts/ and update the Hello World markdown file.
-For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now) on GitHub.
+For more instructions head over to the [Jekyll Now repository](https://github.com/barryclark/jekyll-now).